KilianZimmerer/rfm/README.md

 # Railway Foundation Model

 The purpose of this project is to make neural networks "*understand*" railway dynamics.
-For this a generative dynamic graph transformer model is used.
+In order to achieve this a generative dynamic graph transformer model is used.

 ## Setup